If a renter is late paying their rent because they haven’t paid by the due date, or has not paid at all, they are ‘in arrears’.

 Rental provider’s (landlord’s) rights if rent is late

-Where possible, rental providers should contact renters to discuss late payment and try to work something out together.
-If they can’t agree, rental providers have the right to take formal action.
+Where possible, rental providers should contact renters to discuss late payment and try to reach an agreement.
+If they can’t agree, rental providers can take formal action.

 Rental provider can issue a notice to vacate